yoest/calculator-cucumber/README.md

 * The source code is accompanied by a set of Cucumber BDD scenarios, also running in Junit.
 If you are not familiar with Cucumber and BDD, please refer to https://cucumber.io/docs/cucumber/.
 The BDD scenarios are specified as .feature files in the src\test\resources directory.
 Some classes defined in src\test take care of converting these scenarios to executable JUnit tests.

-## Installation and testing instructions
+### Prerequisites

+* You will need to have a running version of Java 11 on your machine in order to be able to compile and execute this code.
-The code is accompanied by a pom.xml file so that it can be installed, compiled, tested and run using Maven
+* You will also need to have a running version of Maven, since this project is accompanied by a pom.xml file so that it can be installed, compiled, tested and run using Maven.

+### Installation and testing instructions

 * Upon first use of the code in this repository, you will need to run "mvn install" to ensure that all required project dependencies (e.g. for Java, JUnit, Cucumber, and Maven) will be downloaded and installed locally.
 * Assuming you have a sufficiently recent version of Maven installed (the required versions are specified as properties in the POM file), you can compile the source code using "mvn compile"